RajLabMSSM/MiGA_public_release/README.md

-## Omics analysis for Microglia project
+## Omics analysis for the Microglia project

 > This repository includes code and plots.
 Exploratory analysis and intermediate processing files are too large for this repository.